alanbjohnston/CubeSatSim/gpsd/README.md

 gpsmon /dev/ttyUSB0

+You will need to Control-C to exit

-Try running ./gps.sh script to see if you get lat lon alt output
+Try running /home/pi/CubeSatSim/gpsd/gps.sh script to see if you get lat lon alt output after about 10 seconds.

+Set mode to APRS and restart

+./config -a

+The telemetry string should end with the three values of lat lon alt

+the APRS location will also update automatically.